MichaelMedford/PlanetTest/README.md

 leading to a large NDVI.
 Therefore a larger NDVI indicates more green vegatation, and a smaller NDVI indicates bare soil.

+### Top of Atmosphere Reflectance

+The scenes provided are radiometrically calibrated `analytic` data products.
+However NDVI is best suited for use with reflectance data, which measures the relative fraction of incoming light which is reflected within a pixel.
+Reflectance data ranges from 0 to 1, thereby bounding NDVI from -1 to 1.

+The `metadata_xml` files contain the coefficients for converting the `analytic` pixel values to top of atmosphere reflectance.
+These coefficients are fetched by the `Scene` class and applied to the `red` and `NIR` band values in the calculation of NDIV.
+The user is exposued to a `convert_to_toa` flag that may be set to `False` to calculate NDVI without applying these coefficients.

 ### Masks
 Cleaning the data is required to get a pristine sample for measurement.
 This analysis script uses two masks, that are combined together for each scene: